Christopher H. Steger, United States Magistrate Judge

 4. Preference regarding pro hac vice admissions.

 No preference beyond what the Local Rule requires.
 Note that the Local Rule presently requires admission in a United States District Court.
 Admission to a state supreme court is NOT sufficient for pro hac vice admission in this Court.

 5. Preference regarding oral arguments on motions.

 Usually, non-dispositive motions are set for oral argument.
-If the parties intend to present evidence at the hearing, they must notify the Court in advance so that an official court reporter can be procured.
+The Court will notify counsel as to the date and time of the hearing.
+If the parties intend to present evidence at the hearing, they must notify the Court in advance so that arrangements can be made to have an official court reporter present.

 6. Preference for courtesy copies of motions, briefs, and other writings for chambers.

 Copies of all proposed orders, as well as other documents upon specific request, should be furnished in Word format via email to email@example.com.

 A copy of Judge Steger's form scheduling order is on the court's web site.